shobhitian/canteenApp/README.md

     Cafe Status Management: Sellers have the ability to manage their cafe's status, keeping customers informed about availability and operating hours.

-    Email Notifications: To keep users engaged and informed, we've implemented email notification APIs that provide timely updates on order status and cafe-related news.
+    Notifications: To keep users engaged and informed, we've implemented email notification APIs that provide timely updates on order status and cafe-related news.

 Technologies Used